NIST Cloud Security Guidelines

 Checklist or steps (non-advisory)

-The following sequence reflects the standard phases applied when implementing NIST RMF for a cloud-hosted federal system:
+The following sequence reflects the standard phases of NIST RMF application to a cloud information system, drawn from NIST SP 800-37 Rev 2:

 Reference table or matrix